cirrus-geo/cirrus-geo/cloudformation/README.md

    aws cloudformation deploy \
      --stack-name "$BOOTSTRAP_STACK" \
      --template-file cloudformation/bootstrap/bootstrap.yaml \
-     --parameter-overrides file://cloudformation/parameters.json
+     --parameter-overrides \
+       "ResourcePrefix=$RESOURCE_PREFIX"
    ```

+   > [!NOTE]
-   Note the use of CloudFormation's `deploy` operation here and elsewhere, which is a
+   > The use of CloudFormation's `deploy` operation here and elsewhere, which is a
-   "create-or-update" style of operation.
-It will modify an existing stack, if one
+   > "create-or-update" style of operation, will modify an existing stack, if one
-   exists.
+   > exists.

 3. **Package Lambda functions**: